By Stephen Kane. Last Updated 1st December 2023. If you have been injured in a car accident, you could be entitled to compensation.

-- 3 years from date of injury or date of knowledge
+- 3 years from the date of injury

 When an injured party is not able to make legal decisions because they lack the mental capacity to do so, there is no time limit attached to the claim.
 However, once they make a recovery, the time limit would run from the date of their recovery.
 In short, they have 3 years from that date to start a personal injury claim.

 When you get in touch with one of our experienced and friendly advisers, we will review your claim.
-When we find you have good reason to sue for a personal injury, we will put you in touch with a No Win No Fee lawyer.
+If you’ve been injured in a car accident through no fault of your own, we could connect you with a quality No Win No Fee solicitor.

 You will be sent a Conditional Fee Agreement (CFA) to sign and return to the solicitor who agrees to represent you.
 The solicitor can then begin working on your case without asking you to pay any upfront payments. in short, you don’t pay an upfront fee, and you don’t pay ongoing fees when you sign a No Win No Fee agreement.